 If you are eligible to receive unemployment, your weekly benefit rate (WBR) will be 1/26 of your wages in the highest paid quarter of the base period, minus $5.
-Currently, the most you can receive each week is $496.
-You may receive benefits for a minimum of ten weeks and a maximum of 26 weeks, although the CARES Act has extended unemployment benefits by an additional 13 weeks through the end of 2020.
+Currently, the most you can receive each week is $580.
+You may receive benefits for a maximum of 26 weeks, although the federal government has extended this by an additional 13 weeks due to the COVID-19 pandemic.

 You may file your claim for unemployment benefits in Utah electronically or by phone, although the DWS prefers online filing.
 You can find online filing information at the website of the Utah Department of Workforce Services.

 Once the DWS receives your application, it will notify you of your eligibility and benefit amount.

 If your unemployment claim is denied, you have 15 days to appeal the decision.
 After receiving your appeal request, the Appeals Unit of the Utah Department of Workforce Services will schedule a hearing before an administrative law judge, at which you can present evidence and witnesses.
 Hearings are typically held by phone.